 These causes of suffering and the compulsive behaviours they elicit, can be seen through a caring, open and mindful lens.
 Such a ‘view’ gives access to understanding and insights that can spontaneously support effective and meaningful change.
 Cultivating a sincere effort to grow reflective attention and self-accountability, while activating a quality of mindful awareness and warm compassion, enables us to see and feel into our pain and trauma.
 Clear seeing and feeling raw sensations can free us from remaining trapped in the past and opens our capacity to grow in agency and trust; even amidst the uncertainties of our future.

-Drawing from the wealth of these traditions, I engage clients in a psychodynamic therapeutic process and offer guidance and insight, to navigate the inner terrain that must be faced.
-It is possible to mature psychologically and to realize healing change.
-Illuminating how your history informs your current life and how you can access your untapped resources to grow agency and secure your psychological well-being, is the journey we can take together.
+Drawing from the wealth of these traditions, I offer guidance and insight, to navigate the inner terrain that must be faced.
+It is possible to mature One’s mind and emotions and to realize healing change.
+Illuminating how your history informs your current life and how you can access your untapped resources to grow agency and secure your Inner Well-Being, is the journey we can take together.

 SOMATIC RELATIONAL PSYCHOTHERAPY